sharlq/sharlq-react-component-library/README.md

 # Greating my own component library

-  for learning purposes and maybe to develope it and use it in the futuer i have published my own library
+  for learning purposes and to develope it and use it in the futuer i have published my own library

   you can visit the package here to check it or use it
   https://www.npmjs.com/package/sharlq-comp-lib